Path partial groups

 Ironically, the category $\Groups$ is not even finitely universal; it is well known that a nontrivial cyclic group of odd order cannot arise as the full automorphism group of any group.
 So it is natural to ask whether it is possible to ``sensibly enlarge" the category $\Groups$ to a universal category $\C$.
 More precisely

 \begin{question} Does there exist a universal category $\C$ such that $\Groups$ is fully embedded in $\C$? \end{question}

 We tackle this question by considering $\Part$, the category of partial groups (see Section \ref{sec:partials} for definitions).
 Partial groups, defined by Chermak \cite[Section 2]{Ch0}, generalise the concept of group and are introduced as a setting for the study of the $p$-local structure of finite groups within the framework of fusions systems as defined by Broto-Levi-Oliver \cite{BLO} (see also the monographies \cite{AKO} and \cite{Craven}).
-Every group gives rise to a partial group in a natural way \cite[Example 2.4.(1)]{Ch0} and so $\Groups$ is fully embedded in $\Part$.
+Another example of partial group is the set $M_{13}$, which appears naturally in the context of the Mathieu group $M_{12}$, see \cite{CEM2006} and \cite{MR3471269}.
+In addition, every group gives rise to a partial group in a natural way \cite[Example 2.4.(1)]{Ch0} and so $\Groups$ is fully embedded in $\Part$.
 Therefore we answer Question \ref{core_question} in the positive by proving

 \begin{thmx}[Theorem \ref{thm:theorem_A}] The category $\Part$ is universal.
 Moreover, given an abstract group $H$ there exist infinitely many non isomorphic partial groups $\Mb$ such that $\Aut_\Part(\Mb)\cong H$. \end{thmx}